sentinelium/articles/multisig-electrum-coldcard.md

 Without further ado, let's start.

 # Create three seeds
 As you know by now, a mnemonic seed is a  human-readable representation of a private key.
 In our multisig set up, 2 of 3, we need to generate three seeds.
-In the future, we will only two of them to spend bitcoin from this wallet.
+In the future, we will only use two of them to spend bitcoin from this wallet.

 To achieve the generation in a secure way, there are many tutorials and methods.
 I particularly like the 'diceware' method developed by taelfrinn here: